drussoperio/CoeusTestWriter/README.md

 cd coeus-test-writer
 ```

-Then open `Coeus_Test_Writer.html` directly in your browser.
+Then open `Coeus_Test_Writer.html` in your browser.

-No server, build step, or internet connection is required after the initial page load, aside from CDN libraries (jsPDF, docx.js, Prism) referenced by the page.
+No server or build step is required.
+CDN libraries (docx.js, Prism) are loaded from the internet on first use.

 ## Updating

 ### From a Release

-1. Go to the [Releases](../../releases) page and download the latest `.zip`.
+1. Download the latest `.zip` from [Releases](../../releases).
-2. Extract and replace your existing `Coeus_Test_Writer.html` and `main.js` with the new versions.
+2. Replace your existing `Coeus_Test_Writer.html` and `main.js` with the new versions.
-3. Your saved question bank and preferences in `localStorage` are preserved automatically.
+3. Your saved bank and preferences in `localStorage` are preserved automatically.

 ### With Git